 In certain situations, particularly when applicants are fleeing harassment, violence, threats of violence or domestic abuse, housing the applicant in certain areas of the Borough may pose or fail to alleviate the risks being fled.
-For allocations in these circumstances, professional advice may be sought and allocations will follow the Area Placements procedure.
+For allocations in these circumstances, professional advice may be sought and a risk assessment will take place, completed by the Council in conjunction with any relevant agency to determine suitability of potential allocations.
+For example, if an applicant is fleeing abuse or harassment, it will not be considered appropriate for them to be housed in the same area as they are fleeing, because this is unlikely to alleviate the risk of abuse or harassment.